makersacademy/news-summary-challenge/README.md

 Initially, a Miro board was used in order to plan out this app's functionality.
 This board can be found [here](https://miro.com/app/board/uXjVO3dkjVs=/?share_link_id=472309087518).

-*I wanted to also use the Aylien API in order to display summaries for each article but unfortunately Aylien is not allowing new users to sign up for an API key.*
+> *Note: I wanted to also use the Aylien API in order to display summaries for each article but unfortunately Aylien is not allowing new users to sign up for an API key.*

 ## Getting Started